MimiMc4/MimiMc4/README.md

 ## about
 i like experimenting with technology in general: mainly exploring system-level programming and the design of distributed systems, but also playing around with graphics programming and web development.

-You can find me here:
+you can find me here:
   [website](https://mimimc4.github.io/) // [twitter](https://twitter.com/mimi_mc4) // [itch.io](https://mimimc4.itch.io)